 A good logo accomplishes all of this, usually through a simple solution without being cliché or trendy.
 It provides clarity of focus, becoming shorthand for the values of the organization, and the anchor of the visual brand.

 Once the audience has an experience with the company, the logo becomes a badge, reflecting their perceived expectations.
-The company’s own behavior as well as marketing must then do what they can to influence these perceptions, encouraging the logo to become a trustworthy symbol that the customer can rely on every time, providing a clear competitive advantage.
+The company’s behavior, as well as marketing, must then do what they can to influence these perceptions, encouraging the logo to become a trustworthy symbol that the customer can rely on every time, providing a clear competitive advantage.

-This article was originally written for More Than A Logo where a number of post comments can be seen.
+This article was originally written for More Than A Logo.